Development Guide¶

 What if you've created your own observable type?
 Or maybe you want to change the way the parser groups work.

-You can make subclass the saq.util.RegexObservableParser
+You can make subclass the saq.util.RegexObservableParser, override the

 parsing logic, and then pass it into the parser group: